Breekpot/docs/bloqs/overview.rst

 The implication is quite a fundamental one as for some it undermines the purpose of blockchain technology.
 Though we could argue that important improvements over the old situation still hold:

 * it increases standardization of digital representations of assets
 * the system is transparent
-* smart contract logic can ease trading friction and manage identities We believe those improvements will have a huge positive impact on scaling the Bloq ecosystem and foster innovation.
+* smart contract logic can ease trading friction and manage identities

+We believe those improvements will have a big positive impact on scaling the Bloq ecosystem and foster innovation.